Category:

 "All I Want for Christmas" Royalties

-Mariah's Christmas album is probably most notable for featuring the song "All I Want for Christmas Is You" which would eventually become one of the best-selling and most-profitable singles of all time with global sales of 16 million and counting.
-The song is featured in dozens of Christmas movies and has a massive hit around the holidays on streaming services such as Spotify and Pandora.
+Mariah's Christmas album is probably most notable for featuring the song "All I Want for Christmas Is You," which would eventually become one of the best-selling and most profitable singles of all time, with global sales of 16 million and counting.
+The song is featured in dozens of Christmas movies and is always a massive hit around the holidays on streaming services such as Spotify and Pandora.
 The song, which reportedly only took 15 minutes to write, generates an estimated $600,000 per year in royalties for Mariah and producer Walter Afanasieff.
 The song has generated more than $60 million in gross royalties to date.

 Virgin Contract